Gamesys | Customer Support

 2. After landing on the Help Centre site, a large percentage of users struggle to find information they are looking for, as well as have difficulties contacting support via chat or phone.

-1. Create a contextual support experience, integrated onto the side panel, to allow users search for information, as well as contact support, without leaving the game experience.
+1. Create a contextual support experience to allow users search for information and / or contact support, without leaving the game experience.

 2. Improve Information Architecture of the Help Centre pages to promote the ability to find needed information easy and quickly.